shwina/still-magic/_en/ghp.md

 ### Level-3
 ```

--   Unnumbered lists are written using dashes or asterisks as markers
+Unnumbered lists are written using dashes or asterisks as markers;
-    -   Conventional to indent text and nested lists by four columns for readability
+it's conventional to indent points and nested lists by four columns for readability,
+but not strictly required.

 ```
 -   First top item